 Place All Blame on The Other Affair Partner

 The first thing that needs to happen on the road to recovery is that your partner needs to take 100% of the responsibility for that act of betrayal toward you.
 Yes, there may be other relationship issues that need to be addressed, but in the moment of discovery, those are secondary.
-If your partner does not accept full responsibility, then it is very difficult to assure that it will not happen again.
-If the partner can blame someone else (their affair partner) then it becomes that person’s fault, and then it becomes an uncontrollable action that can be repeated.
+If your partner does not accept full responsibility, then it is very difficult to assure you that it will not happen again.
+If the partner can blame someone else (their affair partner), it becomes that person’s fault.
+Then it becomes an uncontrollable action that can be repeated.

 Obsess Over the Other Affair Partner

 You have been betrayed.
-You have been hurt.
+You are hurting.
 This is not your fault.
 You are not to blame.

 Have you been perfect in your relationship?
-No, no one has, but in this moment, your mistakes are not an excuse for your partner’s betrayal.
-Protect your sanity in this moment and repeat this after me: “It is NOT my fault my partner betrayed me.”
+No, no one has.
+But at this moment, your mistakes are not an excuse for your partner’s betrayal.
+Protect your sanity at this moment and repeat this after me: “It is NOT my fault my partner betrayed me.”
 Repeat this as many times as it takes until you can believe it.
 This is the time to heal and help yourself begin to work toward making the best decisions for your family.

 Think You Can Recover On Your Own